lacework/go-sdk/cli/docs/lacework_configure_list.md

 List all profiles configured into the config file ~/.lacework.toml

-To switch to a different profile permanently in your current terminal, export the environment variable:
+To switch profiles permanently use the command.

-    export LW_PROFILE="my-profile"
+    lacework configure switch-profile profile2

 ```
 lacework configure list [flags]